rist-ro/rl-introduction-notes/sutton_rl.md

 Good values of $\lambda$ usually  lie farther away from the MC-like end of $\lambda = 1$, as there, a sharp performance decrease can be noticed.
 There is **no clear theory on the selection of this hyperparameter**.

-The main advantage is data efficiency at higher computational cost.
-This may be useful in the case of online and especially real world environments, but might **break even when simulation and data gathering are inexpensive**.
+The main advantage is data efficiency at a higher computational cost.
+This may be useful in the case of online and especially real-world environments but might **break even when simulation and data gathering are inexpensive**.

 ---